SKplanet/sweetsearch/Readme.md

 SweetSearch
 ============
-SweetSearch is Mobile Web Auto-Suggestion(Auto-Complete) component.
+SweetSearch is an Auto-Suggestion(Auto-Complete) component on mobile web.

 ## Feature